signalogic/SigSRF_SDK/mediaTest_readme.md

 ## term2.dtx_handling = -1  # -1 disables DTX handling

 [end_of_session_data]

+# Session 2
+[start_of_session_data]

+...more session definitions ...

 ```

 Note that each session typically has one or two "terminations", or endpoints (term1 and term2).
 A session with only term1 can accept and send streaming data with one endpoint, and perform processing on the data required by the endpoint, by the server running mediaTest, or both.
-A session with term1 and term2 can exchange streaming data between endpoints, and perform intermediate processing, such as transcoding, speech recognition, overlaying or adding data to the streams, etc.
+A session with term1 and term2 can exchange streaming data between endpoints, and perform intermediate processing, such as transcoding, speech recognition, overlaying or adding data to the streams, etc.  The number of sessions defined is limited only by the performance of the platform.

 When using pcap files, "remote" IP addr and UDP port values refer to pcap source, and "local" values refer to pcap destination.
 When used with mediaTest, local IP addrs are the mediaTest application, and remote IP addrs are the endpoints.
 Rx traffic (i.e. incoming, with respect to mediaTest) should have destination IP addrs matching local IP addrs and source IP addrs matching remote IP addrs.
 Tx traffic (i.e. outgoing, w.r.t. mediaTest) will use local IP addrs for source IP addrs and remote IP addrs for destination IP addrs.
 Below is a visual explanation: